jessie5429/study-template_Pulm_Outcomes_Team3/README.md

 [Description (single paragraph)]

 --
-## Elements in the README template
+# How to complete README template

 | Element | Description |
 | ------- | ----------- |